InsightDataScience/anomaly_detection/README.md

 We're looking for clean, well-thought-out code that correctly implements the desired features in an optimized way and highlights your ability to write production-quality code.

-### Anomalious user transactions
+### Anomalious user purchases

-A user transaction is considered anomalious if the amount spent is higher than the `mean+3*sd` of the last T transactions in the user’s D^th degree social network.
+A user purchase is considered anomalious if the amount spent is higher than the `mean+3*sd` of the last T purchases in the user’s D^th degree social network.

 D >= 1: D=1 means that we consider only the friends of the user, D=2 corresponds to friends and friend of friends, and so forth so on

-T >= 2: the last T transactions are the T transactions in the user's network (not including the user's own transactions) with the highest timestamps (if two events have the same timestamp the one entering the system first is considered to be earlier)
+T >= 2: the last T purchases are the T purchases in the user's network (not including the user's own purchases) with the highest timestamps (if two events have the same timestamp the one entering the system first is considered to be earlier).
+If there is 0, 1 purchases in the user's network we don't have enough information to detect the anomlay so the purchase shouldn't be flagged.
+If the user's netwrok has at least 2 but not T purhcases so far than the calculation should be done using the current number of purchases.

-For simplicity we can assume that the meand and standard deviation of the transaction amounts can be calculated based on the formulas below:
+For simplicity we can assume that the meand and standard deviation of the purchase amounts can be calculated based on the formulas below:

 FORMULA - MEAN
 FORMULA - STD